sagnikc395/notes/Research/crafting-interpreters/ch2.md

 ### Transpilers:
 - This are called as source-to-source compiler or a transcompiler.
 In this we convert the front end of our language to the back end instead of doing all the work to lower the semantics to some primitive target language, we produce a string of valid source code for some other language, that is about as high level as ours.
 - Most transpilers today work on higher level languages.
 After the viral spread of UNIX to machines various and sundry, there began a long tradition of compilers that produced C as their output language.
 C compilers were available everywehre UNIX was and produced efficient code, so targeting C was a good way to get our language running on a lot of architectures.
+- Web browsers are the machines of today, and thier machine code is JS, so these days it seems almost every language out there has a compiler that targets JS since that's the main way to get your code running in a browser.

+### Just-in-time Compilation:
+- The fastest way to execute code is by compiling it to machine code, but we might not know what is the architecture of our end-users's machine supports.
+- What we can do is on the end user's machine, when the program is loaded - either from source(in JS), or platform dependent bytecode(Java,C#)- we compile it to native code for the architecture their computer supports.
+- Most sophisticated JITs inset profiling hooks into the generate code to see what regions are most performance critical and what kind of data is flowing through them.
+Then,over time, they will automatically recompile those hot spots with more advanced optimizations.

+## Compilers and Interpreters:
+- Compiling is an implementation technique that involves translating a source language to some other - usually lower-level- form.
+When we genreate bytecode or machine code, we are compiling.
+When we transpile to another. high-level language, we are also compiling to.
+- When we say language implementation is a compiler we mean it translates source code to some other form but doesnt execute ut.
+The user has to take the resulting output and run it themselves.
+- Conversely, when we say an implementation is an interpreter, we mean it takes in source code and executes it immediately.
+It runs programs from source.

+- What of CPython ?
+When we run our Python program , the code is parsed and converted to an internal bytecode format , which is then executed inside the vm.From other user's perspective, this is clearly an interpreter.
+But if we look under CPython's , we see there is definitely some compilation going on.
+- So thjhis is both an interpreter and has a compiler.